If you’re trying for a baby, or you suspect you’re pregnant, you could be wondering how soon you can take a pregnancy test.

 How late should my period be before I take a pregnancy test?

-As mentioned in this article, the best time to take a pregnancy test is on the first day of your missed period (or even later if you can wait that long).
+Pregnancy tests work best on the first day of your missed period – or even later, if you can wait that long.

 The article suggests some light ways to distract yourself during this time.